bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 You can use the `if` conditional to prevent a job from running unless a condition is met.
 You can use any supported context and expression to create a conditional.

 When you use expressions in an `if` conditional, you may omit the expression syntax (`${{ }}`) because GitHub automatically evaluates the `if` conditional as an expression.
-For more information, see “[Expressions](https://docs.github.com/en/actions/learn-github-actions/expressions).”
+For more information, see "[Expressions](https://docs.github.com/en/actions/learn-github-actions/expressions).”

 [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idsteps)`jobs.<job_id>.steps`
 -----------------------------------------------------------------------------------------------------------------------------------

 A job contains a sequence of tasks called `steps`.
 Steps can run commands, run setup tasks, or run an action in your repository, a public repository, or an action published in a Docker registry.
 Not all steps run actions, but all actions run as a step.
 Each step runs in its own process in the runner environment and has access to the workspace and filesystem.
 Because steps run in their own process, changes to environment variables are not preserved between steps.
 GitHub provides built-in steps to set up and complete a job.

 You can run an unlimited number of steps as long as you are within the workflow usage limits.
-For more information, see “[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration)” for GitHub-hosted runners and “[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.
+For more information, see "[Usage limits and billing](https://docs.github.com/en/actions/reference/usage-limits-billing-and-administration)” for GitHub-hosted runners and "[About self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners/#usage-limits)” for self-hosted runner usage limits.

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-15)Example